Digital-Defiance/StarRealmsAssistant/README.md

     yarn start
    ```

-In the output, you'll find options to open the app in a development build, Android emulator, iOS simulator, or Expo Go.
+A popup should offer to open the application in a browser.

 ### Visual Studio Code Dev Container Preqrequisites